 Answer: It depends.

-I’ve seen some firms do quite well with one or two people.
-And I’ve seen firms have 20 or 30 people.
+Some firms do quite well with one or two people, while others have 20 or 30 people.
 The difference?
 Often it is complexity, not the size of the firm.

 - Demand Gen runs the MAP: .5 or 1 FTE is the “admin” usually this team rarely gets past Stage 3 on the Martech Maturity Model™.